-SBA loans are one of the most sought after small business loans because of their low interest rates and long repayment terms.
-They’re a good fit for working capital to help grow your business because they typically have repayment terms of 10 – 25 years with SBA loan rates between 4.71 – 9.25%.
-However, SBA loans are difficult to qualify for, especially if you’re a startup.
+SBA loans are one of the most sought-after small business loans because of their low interest rates and long repayment terms.
+They’re a good fit for working capital to help grow your business because they typically have repayment terms of 10 and 25 years, with SBA loan rates between 5% and 11%.
+However, SBA loans are difficult to qualify for, especially if you need unsecured business funding for a startup.

-There are many different types of SBA loans, but each follows a similar application process that requires a lot of documentation and can routinely take 45 – 120+ days to get approved/funded.
+There are many types of SBA loans, but each follows a similar application process that requires a lot of documentation and can routinely take 45 to 90+ days to get approved and funded.
 It’s important to be prepared for an SBA loan before you apply so that you can help speed up the application process as much as possible.
-You can learn more by reading our article on how to apply for an SBA loan.

 Rollover for Business Startups (ROBS)

-We consider a ROBS to be the best kept secret in startup financing because it’s not a loan and there are no weekly or monthly payments that saddles your company with debt.
-Instead, a ROBS helps you get access to funds in a tax deferred retirement account without paying early withdrawal penalties or taxes to be used for business purposes.
-It’s a valid alternative to an unsecured business loan.
+We consider a ROBS to be the best-kept secret in unsecured business funding for startups because it’s not a loan, and there are no weekly or monthly payments that saddle your company with debt.
+Instead, a ROBS helps you get access to funds in a tax-deferred retirement account, without paying early withdrawal penalties or taxes to be used for business purposes.
+It’s a valid alternative to an unsecured startup business loan.

-Since a ROBS can be a complicated transaction, we recommend you work with an experienced ROBS professional who can help you make sure you abide by all of the legal rules.
-Our recommended ROBS provider, Guidant, can work with you if you have $50k+ in a tax deferred retirement account.
+Since a ROBS can be a complicated transaction, we recommend you work with an experienced ROBS professional who can help you make sure you abide by all the legal rules.
+Our recommended ROBS provider, Guidant, can work with you if you have $50,000+ in a tax-deferred retirement account.
 Setup a free consultation to learn more.

 3. Determine Your Eligibility

-Lenders offering unsecured business loans to your startup isn’t going to have a lot of information to go off of in order to determine your worthiness for a loan.
-The biggest factors determining your approval are going to be your personal credit score (and the credit score of other business owners), your business plan, and how much money you have to contribute to your business.
+Lenders offering unsecured business loans for startups don’t have a lot of information to go off of in order to determine if you’re qualified for a loan.
+The biggest factors determining if you can get unsecured business funding for your startup are going to be your personal credit score (and the credit score of other business owners), your business plan, and how much money you have to contribute to your business.

 Personal Credit Score

-The personal credit scores (check yours for free) of all business owners are vital in getting approved for any loan as a startup.
-This is the lender’s best idea of how secure their money will be in your hands until you pay them back because your credit score is a reflection of your financial responsibility.
+The personal credit scores of all business owners are vital in getting approved for any unsecured startup business loans.
+This is the lender’s best idea of how secure their money will be in your hands until you pay them back, because your credit score is a reflection of your financial responsibility.
 If you have a low credit score (below 650), then you could find yourself being automatically rejected by lenders as they process your application.

 Since your credit score is key to getting approved, you should make sure you check your own credit score in advance of applying to see if you qualify.
-If your credit score is lower than expected, then you may be wasting your time and money by applying with unsecured lenders.
+If your credit score is lower than expected, then you may be wasting your time and money by applying for unsecured small business startup loans.
 You can also take the time to build or repair your credit if you know what it is in advance of applying.

-The lower your credit is the more costly your loan will likely be, if you’re able to get approved at all.
-Having bad credit makes it difficult to get approved for an unsecured loan, but it doesn’t make it impossible.
-For example, if you’re a startup with some revenue you could qualify for a business loan without a credit check.
-However, if you’re still in the startup process and haven’t sold your products or services yet then you’ll have to improve your credit to qualify.
+The lower your credit is, the more costly your unsecured startup loan will likely be (if you’re able to get approved at all).
+Having bad credit makes it difficult to get approved for an unsecured business loan, but it doesn’t make it impossible.
+For example, if you’re a startup with some revenue, you could qualify for a business loan without a credit check.
+However, if you’re still in the startup process and haven’t sold your products or services yet, then you’ll need to improve your credit to qualify.

 When creating a business plan, it’s important to include financial projections that show how you plan on using the capital and how you expect the business to perform.
-Creating the right business plan can be time consuming and it can be frustrating trying to figure out what to include.
-If you’re creating it yourself then you should check out our article on how to write a business plan.
+Creating the right business plan can be time-consuming, and it can be frustrating trying to figure out what to include.

 - Executive summary